polettix/App-Easer/README.md

     overridden.
 Setting this to a false value disables looking for a sub-command, so it allows addressing the command itself directly.

+    This must be the key associated to a child in the `commands` mapping, i.e. the same name that is put in the `children` array.

 - `no-auto`

     This option disables the automatic addition of automatically generated